northbright/genandroidmk/README.md

 ###### Choose CPU Arch of native libraries:
 If the APK contains multi-arch native libraries, you will be asked to select one arch:

-    Please select one of avaialbe arches in current APK:
+    Please select one of available arches in current APK:
     ====================================
     1: armeabi
     2: armeabi-v7a